 John is an experienced cycling enthusiast and a great asset when it comes to writing skills.
 He's a Bachelor of Arts and a talented journalist.
-John is in charge of our blog and writes posts on a variety of cycling-related topics.
+John is in charge of our blog read more

 Jessica is our expert consultant on all things connected to biking - gear, technique, you name it.
-Being a pro cyclist in the past, she knows exactly how things work in and around your bike.
-She's been with us from the start and has contributed countless pieces of useful information to our website.
+Being a pro cyclist in the past, she knows exactly how things work in and read more

-is reader-supported.
+Bike The Site is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 In today’s article, we are going to look at the differences between the two groupsets, so you can make an informed decision on which one would best suit your needs.